 Section 1 – Admonitions

-Nothing in these canons may be interpreted as limiting the ability of the bishop of a diocese to warn and instruct a member of the clergy under his authority as to performance of pastoral responsibilities or official duties.
+Nothing in these canons may be interpreted as limiting the ability of the bishop of a diocese or special jurisdiction to warn and instruct a member of the clergy under his authority as to performance of pastoral responsibilities or official duties.

 A bishop may issue an admonition (also called a godly admonition) to a member of the clergy under his jurisdiction.
-Before issuing an admonition, the bishop must meet with the member of the clergy concerned to discuss the basis for the admonition, unless there are exceptional circumstances that prevent this meeting and those circumstances are fully described in the admonition.
-The admonition must be in writing, must specify the matter complained of and the canonical or theological basis for the warning, and must provide a reasonable time for the member of the clergy to take any required action.
+Before issuing an admonition, the bishop must meet with the member of the clergy concerned to discuss the basis for the admonition, unless there are exceptional circumstances that prevent this meeting, and those circumstances are fully described in the admonition.
+The admonition must be in writing, specify the matter complained of and the canonical or theological basis for the warning, and provide a reasonable time for the member of the clergy to take any required action.

 The archbishop may issue an admonition to a bishop, provided that the admonition complies with the requirements of section 1.2 of this canon.
 In addition, before issuing the admonition, the archbishop must obtain the written consent to the admonition’s contents of three of the five senior active diocesan bishops by date of admission (exclusive of the archbishop, the bishop concerned, and any bishop who may recuse himself).